rubemfsv/game-hub/README.md

 Husky runs a **pre-commit** hook that automatically formats the codebase (`npm run format:write`) and fixes lint errors (`npm run lint:fix`).
 A commit will be aborted only if ESLint encounters errors it cannot fix automatically.

-You don’t have to do anything—hooks are installed automatically on `npm install` via the `prepare` script.
+You don’t have to do anything — hooks are installed automatically on `npm install` via the `prepare` script.

 ## 📜 Available Scripts & Tooling